 Shortly thereafter, the development of the aluminum monobloc caliper began, which at the time was considered almost unachievable.
 Despite technological challenges, the first monobloc caliper came to light in 1987, making its debut in Formula 1 the following year.

-In 1992, at Hockenheim, Senna debuted the new Brembo caliper with four pads, capable of providing greater bite.
+In 1992, at Hockenheim, Senna debuted the new Brembo caliper with four pads, capable of delivering greater bite.

 In the following years, Brembo experimented with new lightweight alloys, including metal matrix composites, ideal for increasing stiffness and efficiency, particularly on tracks like Monza and Montréal.
 In 1994, an eight-piston, four-pad caliper was introduced, used until 1998 when FIA regulations banned calipers with more than six pistons.